EEaglerare/hello-world/README.md

 My first repository

 EEaglerare here.
 Currently an EE working in the idustrial automation field as a controls engineer.
-Just trying to learn more programming languages to build my resume.
+Just trying to learn more programming languages to build my resume!